-One of the nation's most prominent Gay Pride events, Capital Pride takes place in Washington, DC, in early June (the weekend of June 6 and June 8, 2014) but with many events throughout the preceding week) and draws legions of participants from all over the country.
+One of the nation's most prominent Gay Pride events, Capital Pride takes place in Washington, DC, in early June (the weekend of June 10 and 11, 2017) but with many events throughout the preceding week) and draws legions of participants from all over the country.
 The event takes place a couple of weeks after another major LGBT event in the capital, DC Black Gay Pride.

 Details about DC Pride will be provided as information is released.
 Here's a look back at last year's event, which included performance by headliners Meghan Trainor, Charlie Puth, Alex Newell, and Melanie Martinez.